 The crazy first class suites:

-The first class shower – there are two of these at the front of the cabin.
+The first class shower.
 Customers are entitled to five minutes of water and 30 minutes in the bathroom in total.
 A flight attendant told me that the plane is staffed with two crewmembers whose sole job is to maintain these bathrooms:

 Flying doesn’t get much better than Cathay Pacific, the only airline I spend more time on than JetBlue, thanks to their daily JFK – Vancouver flight which is perfect to supporting the life of the Vanyorker.
 So I was thrilled to attend a party they hosted the other night at the Madison Avenue outpost of Shanghai Tang, the Hong Kong retailer that makes Cathay’s first class pajamas (not to mention some of the most fabulous leather goods).
 Great champagne, great company, a great fashion show!

 Takeoff for JFK from Munich.
 What lush scenery!